 The Spanish Gran Hotel was set in the 1800s and in Spain and garnered a big following for its romantic turn-of-the-century style.
 How did Kelly deal with this American reboot?
 She paid homage to the building as through-line, while going big with colors.

-Part of prep, also, is just figuring out how to get daylight into those sets and have it feel nuanced.
+Part of prep, also, was figuring out how to get different kinds of daylight into those sets and have it feel nuanced.
 We could have a scene at noon, or have a scene at dawn, or have a hurricane.
-It was good and challenging to do all that work on stage.
+It was a good challenge to do all that work on stage.

 Why Kelly Put SkyPanels on Gimbals, and other tricks of the trade